sparkflows/sparkflows-docs/docs/user-guide/data-preparation/math.rst

    * - Title
      - Description
    * - Math Expression
-     - It computes new values using Math Expression
+     - It computes new values using Math Expression.
    * - Math Functions Multiple
-     - It computes new values by application of Maths functions on incoming columns
+     - It computes new values by application of Math Functions on incoming columns.

 Math Expression
 ----------------------------------------

-Below is a sample workflow which contains ``Math Expression`` processor in Fire Insights.
-It demonstrates usage of ``Math Expression`` node to compute new column value using Math Expressions.
+Below is a sample workflow that contains ``Math Expression`` processor in Fire Insights.
+It demonstrates the usage of ``Math Expression`` node to compute new column value using Math Expressions.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Computes new column value by evaluating expressions using ``Math Expression`` node.
 *	Prints output dataset with new columns computed by evaluating math expressions.